machine2learn/QGS/Readme.md

     ZBED4	0.94	8.238983e-20
     ALG12	1.01	6.859289e-19

-Keep in mind that these results are meaningless, because the example scripts generate a fake determinstic phenotype for the GWAS regression.
+Keep in mind that these results are meaningless, because the example scripts generate a fake deterministic phenotype for the GWAS regression.
 For your own analyses, you will need to edit the scripts to include your own phenotype (and likely covariates), or run the analyses using any other software you prefer (e.g. SPSS, MATLAB, etc).

 Unless you have a reason not to, we recommend including QGS-based principal components as covariates in your association analyses.
 For the analyses in the QGS paper, we included 10 to 20 PCs.